Wolfy18/brandguard-qr/README.md

 ## Minting a Single Asset
 1. Navigate to any product.
 2. Locate the "Blockchain" tab within the product's data table.
+3. Click on the "Get Started" button to mint the current product.

 ## Minting Multiple Assets
 1. Go to the product list.